 Which is why, today, we want to talk about Elizabeth Warren’s proposed ‘Wealth Tax’.
 According to Nancy L. Cohen, author, historian and thought leader on gender and American politics, “Warren’s wealth tax would be a massive investment in gender equity.”

 “Senator Warren’s proposed wealth tax is a massive investment in gender equality – and if enacted, would be a gamechanger for women and girls across the US,” said Cohen, further describing the tax plan as a “bold investments in universal childcare and early education” that would “raise wages for childcare workers” and “unleash the potential of American women – increasing workforce participation and helping to close the gender wage gap.”

-Melinda Gates Commits $1 Billion to Gender Equity in the U.S. : It’s a good day for women’s giving when one of the richest women in the world declares she will invest $1 billion over ten years (still not enough!) in new efforts to address gender equality.
+Melinda Gates Commits $1 Billion to Gender Equity in the U.S. : It’s a good day for funding women when one of the richest women in the world declares she will invest $1 billion over ten years (still not enough!) in new efforts to address gender equality.
 Not surprisingly, Melinda lays awake at night worrying about many of the same things I worry about:

 Here’s what keeps me up at night: I imagine waking up one morning to find that the country has moved on.
 That the media has stopped reporting on systemic inequalities.
 That diversity remains something companies talk about instead of prioritizing.
 That all of this energy and attention has amounted to a temporary swell instead of a sea change.

 The first day of WomenFunded2019 just wrapped up.
 With electrifying energy, the 400 people in attendance today engaged with a wide range of issues and topics.
 Here are some highlights.

 MONEY: Where is the Money Going?
 How Philanthropists, Corporate Leaders, and Investors are Advancing Gender Equity